Creak Troubleshooting Tips

 Rear Wheel Axle

-The axle through the rear wheel can loosen up sometimes.
+The DT Swissaxle through the rear wheel can loosen up sometimes.
 Take it out, grease it and tighten it up to at least 15 Nm, but not red-face-tight.

 This one is tricky, as there can be many sources of noises from the front-end of your bike.
 But there is one trick that helped me already a few times.

-The Acros headset has a plastic ring that sits on top of the top headset bearing.
-This plastic ring can be a source of noises (mainly while pedaling, which can be confusing!).
-Simply clean the plastic ring, grease it a little and assemble it all properly.
-Now, like I said, there can be many reasons for noises from the front of the bike, but this specific solution helped me out a few times already.
+The Acros headset has a conical ring that sits on top of the top headset bearing.
+This ring can potentially be a source of noises, mainly while pedaling, which can be confusing!
+Simply clean the ring, grease it a little and assemble it all back together properly.

 Main Pivot & Rocker Pivot